LuckySikolia/FCC-FrontEnd/README.md

 this project taught me how to use css grids to control the columns of the webpage design.

 #project seventeen: Certificate Project
-this project requires i build a landing page to market a product
+this project requires i build the basic functionality for a landing page to market a product